Updated on 2024-08-29 GMT+08:00

 A status code is a group of digits, ranging from 1xx to 5xx.
 It indicates the status of a request.
 For more information, see Status Codes.

-For the API to obtain a user token, if the status code 201 is returned after the API is called, the request is successful.
+For example, if status code 201 is returned after calling the Creating an IAM User API, the request is successful.

 Response Header